wonderbird/kanban_metrics/README.md

 Use cases:

-- Count number of cards on our team kanban board
+- Count number of work items on our team kanban board
 - Create a cumulative flow diagram for our team metrics

 ![model.drawio.png](docs%2Fmodel.drawio.png)